liz-lorena/2020/_posts/2017-06-01-first-portfolio.md

 role: Web Designer
 img: firstportfolio.jpg
 link: /projects/first-portfolio
 excerpt: My first portfolio was a one-page design made with HTML, CSS, Bootstrap, and Javascript.
+I repurposed a design by <a href="https://www.taniarascia.com/" target="_blank" rel="nofollow">Tania Rascia</a> which was freely available for use as a template on her Github.
+I used some simple jQuery for the projects portion of the website.
+This was the first stepping stone to making my own complete personal website from scratch.
 ---

 <img src="https://cozymaus.github.io/img/firstportfoliofromscratchss.png" alt="" class="img-fluid"/>